Fred Dryer: Acting career

 Prior to the start of his show business career, Dryer helped cover Super Bowl IX for SPORT magazine.
 In response to the perceived grandiose and self-important nature of the NFL's championship match, then-editor Dick Schaap hired Dryer and Rams teammate Lance Rentzel for this journalistic assignment.
 Donning costumes inspired by The Front Page, "Scoops Brannigan" (Dryer) and "Cubby O'Switzer" (Rentzel) peppered players and coaches from both the Pittsburgh Steelers and Minnesota Vikings with questions that ranged from clichéd to downright absurd.
 He briefly served as a color analyst on CBS's NFL coverage in 1981 and 1982.

-In the early 1980s when producers/creators Glen and Les Charles, and James Burrows were developing the soon-to-be hit sitcom, Cheers, Dryer, along with two other actors, was considered for the role of lead character, Sam Malone.
-Ted Danson ultimately won the role, but Dryer later appeared as sportscaster (and former Red Sox teammate of Sam's) Dave Richards in the episodes "Sam at Eleven", "Old Flames", "Love Thy Neighbor", and "'I' On Sports".
+In the early 1980s, when producers/creators Glen and Les Charles and James Burrows were developing the soon-to-be hit sitcom Cheers, Dryer and two other actors were considered for the role of lead character Sam Malone.
+Ted Danson ultimately won the role, but Dryer appeared in episodes as a sportscaster and Sam's former Red Sox teammate Dave Richards in the episodes Sam at Eleven, Old Flames, Love Thy Neighbor, and 'I' On Sports.
 He appeared on CHiPs as Lt.
-John LeGarre in the Season 5 episode Force Seven, a secret LAPD unit implemented for special situations.
+John LeGarre in the Season 5 episode Force Seven, about a secret LAPD unit implemented for special situations.

 Dryer's best-known acting role came in the 1980s television crime drama Hunter, in which he co-starred with Stepfanie Kramer, followed by Darlanne Fluegel, then Lauren Lane.
-Dryer also starred in the action-thriller movie Death Before Dishonor as well as Mike Land in the TV series Land's End (21 episodes, 1995–1996).

-In 1998 he portrayed the Police Chief named Masters in Diagnosis: Murder.
+He starred in the action-thriller movie Death Before Dishonor as well as playing Mike Land in the TV series Land's End (21 episodes, 1995–1996).
+In 1998, he portrayed Police Chief Masters in Diagnosis: Murder.
 He portrayed Sgt.
 Rock during his appearance on Justice League.

 In January 2009, Dryer was seen in a cable TV commercial for SMS research company, which obliquely makes reference to his NFL record of two safeties in a game from 1973.
 Dryer is also now a spokesman for the law service Injury Solutions.

-He starred in the drag racing film Snake and Mongoose, which depicts the rivalry between drivers Don "The Snake" Prudhomme and Tom "The Mongoose" McEwen and their groundbreaking accomplishments in the world of drag racing.
+He starred in the drag racing film Snake & Mongoose, which depicts the rivalry between drivers Don "The Snake" Prudhomme and Tom "The Mongoose" McEwen and their groundbreaking accomplishments in the world of drag racing.
 Dryer played "Ed Donovan", McEwen's engine builder, who coined the nickname "Mongoose".

 Dryer appeared in the NBC series Crisis in 2014.
-In 2015, Dryer joined the ranks of the Marvel Cinematic Universe when he played the evil HYDRA leader, Octavian Bloom, in an episode of Agents of S.H.I.E.L.D.
+In 2015, Dryer guested on Agent X, and joined the ranks of the Marvel Cinematic Universe when he played the evil HYDRA leader, Octavian Bloom, in an episode of Agents of S.H.I.E.L.D.
 On October 23, 2018, he played a Vietnam veteran on the CBS show NCIS.

-Dryer was repeatedly referenced in the second season of the animated “Adult Swim” show “Frisky Dingo”.
-During an ill-advised presidential campaign, series protagonist Xander Crews seeks out Fred Dryer as a potential running mate for the Vice President.
-The series shows an animated version of a real Dryer trading card during his years playing for the Rams and repeatedly references his titular role in the series Hunter.